vladigeras/spring-cloud-test/README.md

 **_Load balancer Netflix Ribbon Feature:_** client 2 (**localhost:8002**) could have a replicas (copies), which available as **localhost:8022** and **localhost:8222**.
 Client 1 (**localhost:8001**) have a load balancer Ribbon.
 You can see example, where
 Ribbon choose a replica of client 2 to run a request.

+**_Spring Sleuth Feature:_** clients use Sleuth technology to logging example.
+Sleuth turn on additional info about incoming message.